jakobkmar/KSpigot/readme.md

 #### Safe runnables

-With the `kSpigot.task() { }` method you have the possibility to set the parameter `safe = true`.
+With the `kSpigot.task()` method you have the possibility to set the parameter `safe = true`.
 When doing this, the defined `endCallback` will be executed under any circumstances (except a major server crash).
 If you define `endCallback`, but do not set `safe = true` the `endCallback` will only be executed when the task ends, because the limit of `howOften` was reached.

 #### Chainable runnables